 We're here to get you where you want to be in the future.
 And one thing's for sure, life is always full of surprises: Your family might have grown quicker than you expected.
 You might be unable to work through a critical illness.
 You might live to be 100.
 Or, you might lose someone before their time, no one can predict what could happen.

 The only sensible plan you can make is to expect the unexpected and take advice if you need it, on how you can prepare your finances to deal with it.

 Once you've made the decision to take financial advice or seek further information, thanks to our relationship with Legal & General, you can be confident that you'll be listening to one of the UK's leading financial services companies.
 Most importantly, they'll be listening to you.

 Yorkshire Building Society chooses to introduce its customers to Legal & General for the purposes of advising on and arranging life assurance and investment products bearing Legal & General's name.

 Any information or advice you receive will only relate to the products provided by Legal & General.
-You can read more about what to expect from a meeting with a Legal & General consultant on the Request an appointment page.
+You can read more about what to expect from a meeting with a Legal & General consultant on the Talk to an expert page.